 Collaboration amongst the students within your own administrative sector is especially important.
 You should collect their opinions on subjects that are on the agenda through, for example, your subject organisation.
 These kinds of conversations can often be highly emotional, but your job is to remain objective.
 Do not make promises you cannot keep, but do not stir-up panic by making thing seem worse than they are either.

 After decisions have been made, it is important to inform the students.
-You might want to consider writing a blog or sending the students an info letter, where you briefly summarize the effects the decisions will have on the students’ lives.
+You might want to consider what kind of ways of informing you have as the representatives of your administrative organ.
 Make stirring up interest in common causes amongst students one of your central goals for your term of office.
 Keeping the next election in mind, this will make your work of scoping out what students think about matters easier, while simultaneously making the foundations of student advocacy sturdier.

 It is also a good idea to inform the Student Union about decisions through the Academic Affairs Specialist.
 The Student Union has plenty of opportunities to take the student representatives’ message forward through multiple working groups and informal get-togethers.
 The Student Union aims to inform the student representatives regularly about the discussions they are having, especially after meetings with the Education Council and the Executive Management Group of Academic Affairs.
 One extremely efficient way of keeping up with things, networking with all the other excellent student representatives, and informing others about current affairs in your own faculty is to take part in the Student Union’s advocacy section and current issues.